pietrofesar/pygrader/README.md

 Students can game the system if they can understand the source code.
 I am OK with that.
 IMO if they can do that then they are A+ students.

+Here is an example page of work my students have created. https://cacsd.github.io/apcsp/student_work.html

 Email me if you have any questions or would like a demo. pietrofesar@gmail.com
 Rocco Pietrofesa